Yankee Championships

 TDs will verify roster ratings/membership status.

-Single Event memberships are allowed for both Championships and Regionals.
+Single Event memberships are allowed for Championships.
 There is a MAXIMUM of two Single Event memberships allowed per team.

 For CR and RCO tournaments, only the 3 highest rated players of each gender count towards the team max/min.
 A team cannot be more than +3 in either gender.
 For C+ level tournaments and below, no single male player can be more than +2 of the level of the tournament and no single female can be more than +3.
 For B- and lower tournaments a team cannot be more than +2 for male players.